MurhafSousli/ngx-wordpress/README.md

     |
     ├── discover(url)                      ** Discover if a URL has a valid API
     |
-    ├── link(url)                          ** Http Getter with the benefits of loading and errors listeners.
+    ├── link(url)                          ** Http Getter with the benefits of loading and errors observables.
     |                                         Useful for getting data from external resources
     |
     ├── collection()